davatorium/rofi/doc/rofi-theme.5.markdown

 |--------------------------------------------|
 ```

-If both dummy widgets are set to expanding, `child` will be centered.
+If both dummy widgets are set to expand, `child` will be centered.
 Depending on the `expand` flag of child the
 remaining space will be equally divided between both dummy and child widget (expand enabled), or both dummy widgets
 (expand disabled).

 ## DEBUGGING

-To get debug information from the parser run rofi like:
+To get debug information from the parser, run rofi like:

 ```
 G_MESSAGES_DEBUG=Parser rofi -show run
 ```

-Syntax errors are shown in a popup and printed out to commandline with the above command.
+Syntax errors are shown in a popup and printed out to command line with the above command.

 To see the elements queried during running, run: